apernet/iptables-mod-randmap/README.md

 ## Usage

-RANDMAP only works in `mangle` table.
+RANDMAP only works in the `mangle` table.

 ```
 # iptables -j RANDMAP --help